 When?
 The market is open Monday-Thursday 10am-5pm, Friday 10am-6pm, and Saturday 8am-5pm, with extended Sunday hours during December.

 Have you been to Borough Market before?
-Let me know if you visit, and please get some Indian food, corn tortillas, and gluten free cupcakes for me!
+Let me know if you visit, and please get some Indian food, fresh oysters, and gluten free cupcakes for me!